privacytrustlab/soteria_private_nn_inference/README.md

 A very small network has been trained and used to generate the SystemVerilog code for demonstration of protocol execution.
 This can be found in the directory `/app/Soteria/Verilog_constructor/TNN_mini`.
 The `convert_verilog.py` script has been executed on the weights and architecture of the model, and the resultant verilog code is stored in directory `/app/Soteria/Verilog_constructor/verilog`.

-**If pre-trained model and corresponding saved weights file exist:** Place the files in the directory `/app/Soteria/Verilog_constructor/TNN_mini`.
+**If pre-trained model and corresponding saved weights file exist, for any architecture you desire:** Place the files in the directory `/app/Soteria/Verilog_constructor/TNN_mini`.
 Note that if the number of operations/size of operations is large, it may take up to a few hours to build and synthesize the subsequent Verilog files.
 The example provided builds in a couple of seconds, and synthesizes in a few minutes.

 **If previously generated SystemVerilog file exists:** Place the generated `.sv` file along with the attached module `.sv` files in the directory `/app/Soteria/Verilog_constructor`.